 Peter Kujawski

-Kujawski, who is based in Los Angeles, was previously Managing Director of Universal Pictures International Productions (UPIP), which was absorbed into Focus’ operations in early 2016.
+Prior to becoming chairman of Focus Features, Kujawski served as Managing Director of Universal Pictures International Productions (UPIP), which was absorbed into Focus’ operations in 2016.
 At UPIP, he was responsible for expanding Universal Pictures’ worldwide presence through local production, financing partnerships, and acquisitions.
 He oversaw the acquisition of English-language films for Universal in all international territories.
+Kujawski joined Universal in 2011 as Executive Vice President of Worldwide Acquisitions for Universal and Focus.
+He oversaw acquisitions of key international rights for celebrated films including Martin Scorsese’s The Wolf of Wall Street, Kathryn Bigelow’s Zero Dark Thirty, and Richard Linklater’s Boyhood